Last update 12-05-2025

 New connection to the gas network

-The service supply connection fees paid will remain assigned to each of the installations, homes, premises, parcels, etc. for which the fees were paid, regardless of the time that elapses.
+The supply connection fees paid will remain assigned to the particular facilities, homes, premises, plots of land, etc. for which the fees were paid, however much time elapses.

-The supply company will request the order and service start-up from the distributor, on behalf of the consumer.
+The supply company will request the start of service and supply from the distributor on the consumer’s behalf.

 The distributor has a maximum of 6 business days to validate the request, plus another 6 business days to make the checks associated with service start-up and to proceed with ordering the service if the result of the checks is favourable.